UoE-Psychology/UoE-Psych/README.md

-UoE-Psych - A course developed initially by Milan Valášek for use at the University of Edinburgh and now maintained by current tutors on the research methods modules in the Psychology dept at UoE.
+Y2_Psychology_RMS1 - A course developed initially by Milan Valášek for use at the University of Edinburgh and now maintained by current tutors on the research methods modules in the Psychology dept at UoE.